paradigmxyz/reth/book/cli/reth/debug/replay-engine.md

           [default: 25600]

-      --docker-if <DOCKER>
+      --net-if <IF_NAME>
-          Name of docker non-host interface used to communicate with peers.
+          Name of network interface used to communicate with peers.

-          If flags is set, but no value is passed, the default interface `eth0` is tried.
+          If flags is set, but no value is passed, the default interface for docker `eth0` is tried.

       --engine-api-store <PATH>
           The path to read engine API messages from